style-genie/docs/frontend/FRONTEND_README.md

 - **Preferences Tab:** Users can set preferences for the AI agent's behavior, such as the level of detail in its responses.
 The agent can use these preferences to tailor its responses to the user's needs.
 - **User Data Tab:** Users can provide data about themselves, such as images, style preferences, and personal information.
 The agent can use this data to personalize its responses and provide more relevant recommendations.

-## Example: e1_front.tsx

-The `example/e1_front.tsx` file provides an example of how to use the `ChatInterface` component.
-The example includes a simple chat interface with a few basic features.

-To run the example, you need to:

-1. Install the dependencies: `npm install`
-2. Start the development server: `npm run dev`
-3. Open the example in your browser: `http://localhost:3000`

 ## Communication with the Backend